-OVERVIEW
+> OVERVIEW

-This document provides guidance for agencies for submittal of their capital budget requests for inclusion in the Governor's amendments to the 2018-2020 biennial budget that will be submitted to the 2019 General Assembly and in the update of the Commonwealth's Six-Year Capital Outlay Plan.
+This document provides guidance to agencies for the submission of capital budget requests for inclusion in the Governor's Introduced 2020-2022 biennial budget that will be submitted to the 2020 General Assembly and in the update of the Commonwealth's Six-Year Capital Outlay Plan.
 It also provides guidance for implementing the maintenance reserve program.

-Deadline: Agency submissions are due to the Department of Planning and Budget by October 9, 2018.
+Deadline: Agency submissions are due to the Department of Planning and Budget by July 26, 2019.

-APPLICABILITY
+> APPLICABILITY